tianjuxue/jax-am/README.md

 $${\color{red}We \space have \space decided \space to \space move \space the \space development \space of \space FEM \space to \space a \space separate \space repository.}$$

 Check [JAX-FEM](https://github.com/tianjuxue/jax-fem).
-This is a design decision that aims to push the FEM module into a general-purpose, independent package that works for problems beyond additive manufacturing only.
+This is a design decision that aims to push the FEM module into a general-purpose, independent package that works for problems beyond additive manufacturing.
 Therefore, the code related to FEM in this repository (JAX-AM) will **NOT** be updated in the future.

 FEM is a powerful tool for thermal-mechanical analysis in AM.
 We support the following features